ni/niveristand-custom-device-handbook/docs/express/Planning_The_Custom_Device.md

 | File path or string identifier | `String` |
 | List of rate values | `DoubleArray` |

 Avoid `String` for structured data; use `Enum` when the set of valid values is known and fixed.
-While translating your plan to XML definition, you can explore and select all the possible data types for properties.
+While translating your plan to XML definition in wizard, you can explore and select all the possible data types for properties.

 ---

 ### Choose a namespace and type name

-The wizard takes an XML file as input that describes the Custom Device hierarchy along with its Sections, Channels, Waveforms, and Properties.
-You can build this XML file directly in the wizard once you have planned these details.

 Once you have settled on the hierarchy, the nodes, and the configurations you need, define the following:

 - **Namespace and name** — Assign a namespace (`CompanyName.ProductLine`) and a name (`MultichannelADC`) to your Custom Device.
 Together they form the scripting API assembly name, for example `CompanyName.ProductLine.MultichannelADC.dll`.
 Pick names that will not clash with other assemblies on the user's machine.
 - **Section, Channel, Waveform, and Enum types** — Using your hierarchy plan, identify and define the types you need.
 Two Section types differ when they contain different properties/configurations or different child sections, channels, or waveforms.
-The same distinction applies to Channel and Waveform types, which vary by their data type and the configurations or properties they carry.
+The same distinction applies to Channel and Waveform types, which vary by their data type and the configurations/properties they carry.

 Each type you define drives all of the auto-generation: UI, Scripting APIs, and the LabVIEW settings clusters.
 A .NET class is generated for every type, so make sure each Type Name follows these rules strictly: